 - A discussion on the importance of the parents and godparents in bringing up their child in the Catholic faith.

-Baptism information evenings are held on the first Monday of each month from 7:00 to 8:00pm in the church.
+Baptism information evenings are held on the first Monday of each month at 7:00pm in church.

 Children's Sacramental Program (Sunday School)

 The group instruct children in religious matters preparing them them to receive the Sacrament of Reconciliation, First Communion and Confirmation.
 We meet every Sunday for 1 to 2 hours during the school terms and lessons are held in St. Peter's school rooms.
 Catechists enjoy the pleasure of nurturing children in the Catholic faith and assisting them to come to know our loving God.

 Members provide children with the opportunity to listen to the Sunday Gospel, reflect upon God's message and time to pray together.
 Children's Liturgy of the Word is available at the 10:30 Mass every second Sunday.
 Members meet in the parish theatrette 4 to 5 times a year to plan sessions.
 The group meets for instruction with children in the Meeting Room off the church hall.

 The RCIA is a program for adults who have either never been baptised or received a valid Christian baptism and wish to become Roman Catholic (Catechumens) or for those who have received a valid Christian baptism from other Christian churches and wish to become Catholic through Confirmation and Holy Communion (Confirmation Candidates).
 We meet every Wednesday from 7:30-8:45pm from August through to the end of Easter the following year.

 As a team member, you will be fulfilling Christ's call of making disciples of all of God's people and will be asked to pass on your experience as a Catholic as well as guide and support the enquirers on the faith journey.